 - In the opening montage of Soldier, Kurt Russell's character, an emotionless super-soldier, shoot a civilian to hit the enemy target behind in a shooting range.
 Later in combat, he shoots a civilian dead being used as a human shield by the enemy.

 - The ending of The Deaths of Ian Stone.
 Medea tries to save herself by using Jenny as a shield, but Ian runs them both through, then hits the Reset Button and reunites with Jenny.

 - Subverted in the Hyakujuu Sentai Gaoranger film Fire Mountain Howls, GaoGod looks like he's about to do this to GaoKnight to hit Hades Org.
 Despite everyone, even the Gaoranger, assuming he's trying to do this, being a God, he bends the arrow around GaoKnight's head through Hades Org's.

-- In both versions of 3:10 to Yuma, the plot gets started by Ben Wade's gang robbing a wagon (a stagecoach in the original, while it is an armed carriage in the remake).
-After overtaking the wagon, one man attempts to hold a member of the gang hostage, only for Wade to shoot the outlaw and then the hostage-taker.
+- In 3:10 to Yuma (2007), the plot gets started by Ben Wade's gang robbing a an armed carriage.
+After overtaking the carriage, one man attempts to hold a member of the gang hostage, only for Wade to shoot the outlaw and then the hostage-taker.

 - In Night of the Comet, the protagonists are captured by a gang of quasi-zombified stockboys.
 One of the girls grabs one of them as a human shield, and the leader casually shoots his own man, for no reason other than to show how little he cared.